Through Fire and Water - Book launch and talks with Mr. John Black PRCS and Dr Mark Houghton

 Dr Anna Muggeridge is Lecturer in History at the University of Worcester.
 She is currently working on a history of women in local government in the interwar years, and is particularly interested in the contributions of women councillors to health and welfare services.

-Happy Cafe at George Marshall Medical Museum
+Free half-term tours of George Marshall Medical Museum

-Happy Cafe at George Marshall Medical Museum
+Free half-term tours of George Marshall Medical Museum

 Back by popular demand, we’re working with staff across Worcestershire Acute Hospitals NHS Trust to host Happy Cafes in the museum in 2024.
 These are open to staff and the general public as the Trust supports staff to put patients first.